 Online sports betting in the United States has long been the target market of the world’s biggest sports betting sites.
 Though over recent years it has become harder to deposit into US sports betting sites, American bettors still have a plethora of options to choose from.
-Here is a list of the top-rated, safest and most used sportsbooks for US players.

 Long ago are the years of US bettors being able to use Neteller to deposit thousands within seconds, but there are still many painless ways to get cash online.
 The easiest way to deposit is to use a MasterCard or Visa as these are accepted by pretty much every US sports betting site.
 If your card is declined in most cases it is because your network does not allow gaming transactions.
 With rejected cards, often times a simple call to customer service will enable them to process the card manually over the phone.
 If they can’t manually process your card, this can be solved by getting a pre-paid credit card that most grocery stores and/or gas stations sell.